geetduggal/obsidian-kanban/README.md

 ### Copy to Calendar

 1. Right-click any card
-2. Select **"Copy to calendar"**
+2. Select **"Copy to calendar"** (or tap directly on mobile)
 3. Choose destination calendar with emoji color indicators
 4. Card appears in calendar as all-day event
-5. If missing, calendar hashtag is automatically added to card
+5. Optionally, enable **"Add calendar hashtag to card"** in board settings to:
+   - Automatically add calendar name as hashtag
+   - Enable automatic color association
+   - Keep cards visually linked to their calendars
-6. Card background instantly updates to match calendar color
+6. Card background updates to match calendar color (if hashtag added)
 7. Drag in Full Calendar to set specific times

+**Note**: Calendar hashtag tagging is **disabled by default**.
+Enable it in Board Settings → Integrations → "Add calendar hashtag to card"

 ## 🛠️ Advanced Configuration